tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 **Bug fixing**

-- Audio-video groups occasionally failed to pull messages in cases where the network was reconnected after a long disconnection or the Mini Program switched to the foreground after running in the background for a long time.
+- Audio-video groups occasionally failed to pull messages in cases where the network was reconnected after a long disconnection.
 - The type and value of `imageFormat` of an image message were inconsistent with those of the actual image.
 - The nicknames displayed in work groups and public groups were incorrect.

 ### 2.7.6 @2020.7.9